You may be a candidate for joint replacement (or arthroplasty) if you have:

 Implants or replacements don't last forever.

-Ninety percent of implants are in good shape after 10 years.
-After 20 years, 75 to 80 percent still perform well.
-A patient's activity level and other factors can affect how long an implant lasts.
+Implants stay in good shape for about 10 years.
+After 20 years, 75-80% still perform well.
+Your level of activity and other factors can affect how long an implant lasts.

-Younger patients often recover faster from surgery and regain use of their joints faster than older patients.
-However, younger patients are also more likely to need the surgery repeated in the future because of their longer life expectancy.
+Younger patients often recover faster from surgery.
+They regain use of their joints faster than older patients.
+But, younger patients may eventually need the surgery again, due to their longer life expectancy.

 Learn more about our orthopedic specialties and quality outcomes.

 Alternatives to Joint Implants

 If you're experiencing joint pain, the first step is to try alternatives to surgery, including: